-TMR evaluates its regulatory solvency position under the SST using a partial internal solvency model.
-For SST 2018, which is based on the valuation date 31 December 2017, TMR has used its internal model for natural catastrophe risks as well as for modeling the impact of the capital support instruments NWMA and DoG.
-For both natural catastrophe risks and capital support instruments, no standard model is provided by FINMA, hence internal model components are necessary.
-Natural catastrophe risks are modeled mainly on the basis of vendor models using model blending and parameter/ assumption settings as defined by TMR's pricing and underwriting team and approved by a dedicated committee comprising the CUO, CRO and other senior managers.
-The impact of capital support instruments is modeled as part of target capital considering trigger mechanisms and non-payment probabilities.
-TMR has used the SST standard model components for non-natural catastrophe insurance risk, market risk, credit risk, the risk margin, scenario modeling and risk aggregation.
-Approval by FINMA has been given to use the partial internal model for the SST 2018.
-TMR has applied with FINMA for full approval of its internal model components for SST (natural catastrophe risks and capital support instruments).
+The Company evaluates its regulatory solvency position under the SST using a partial internal solvency model.
+For SST 2019, which is based on the valuation date 31 December 2018, the Company has used its internal model for natural catastrophe risks only since no standard model is provided by FINMA.
+Natural catastrophe risks are modeled mainly on the basis of vendor models using model blending and parameter/ assumption settings as defined by the Company's pricing and underwriting team and approved by a dedicated committee comprising the CUO, CRO and other senior managers.
+The Company has used the SST standard model components for non-natural catastrophe insurance risk, market risk, credit risk, the risk margin and risk aggregation.
+Approval by FINMA has been given to use the partial internal model for the SST 2019.
+The Company has applied with FINMA for full approval of its natural catastrophe risks internal model component for SST.
 This internal model approval process ('IMAP') is currently ongoing.
-Compared to the SST 2017 model, the main difference in the model used for SST 2018 is the move to FINMA's standard model for non-natural catastrophe insurance risk aggregation (StandRe).
+Compared to the SST 2018 model, the main differences in the model used for SST 2019 are that both the DoG and NWMA were no longer considered for purposes of the SST calculation as noted above.